Globally coupled Anosov diffeomorphisms: Statistical properties: Proofs

 Next, notice that $\L_{T_{h_\eps}^\eps}$, the transfer operator associated with the Anosov map $T_{h_\eps}^\eps$.
 Since $T_{h_\eps}^\eps$ is a small perturbation of $T$, which is transitive, by structural stability $T_{h_\eps}^\eps$ is transitive as well.
 It follows that $\L_{T_{h_\eps}^\eps}$, when acting on $\B^{1,q}$, has a spectral gap, see \cite{BL21}, and consequently $T_{h_\eps}^\eps$ has a unique invariant measure in $\B^{1,q}$, call it $g_*$.
 Therefore there exists constants $C_*>0$ and $\nu\in(0,1)$ such that, for each $n\in\bN$, we have

 This implies that, for each $(W,\varphi)\in\Omega_{L,q,1}$, we have (recalling that $h_\eps=\L_\ve (h_\eps)=\L_{T_{h_\eps}^\eps}h_\eps$)

 From the above, it follows

-Taking the limit for $n\to\infty$, since $g_n$ converges weakly to $h_*$ we have
+Taking the limit for $n\to\infty$, since $g_n$ converges weakly to $h_\eps$ we have

-and taking the limit $m\to \infty$ we have $g_*=h_\eps$ in $\B^{0,q}$, hence, recalling \cite[Lemma 2.12]{BL21}, they equals as distributions in $(\C^q)'$.
+and taking the limit $m\to \infty$ we have $g_*=h_\eps$ in $\B^{0,q}$, hence, recalling \cite[Lemma 2.12]{BL21}, they are equal as distributions in $(\C^q)'$.
 But since $g_*$ is a positive distribution they are both measures and hence they coincide as measures.
-It follows that $h_\eps=g_*\in \overline{\B}_{K_1,K_2}$ and since the invariant measure in such a set is unique the theorem follows. \end{proof}
+It follows that $h_\eps=g_*\in \overline{\B}(K_1,K_2,q)$ and since the invariant measure in such a set is unique the theorem follows. \end{proof}